Probing Social Identity Bias in Chinese LLMs with Gendered Pronouns and Social Groups: Introduction

-Prior studies have examined that western-based LLMs often mirror societal stereotypes and harmful biases, reflecting patterns embedded in human language use.
+Prior studies have shown that English-centric LLMs often reproduce societal stereotypes and harmful biases, reflecting patterns embedded in human language use.
 To investigate these issues, researchers have developed a range of evaluation strategies.
 One prominent approach is benchmark evaluations, including well-established datasets such as CrowS-Pairs \cite{nangia-etal-2020-crows}, StereoSet \cite{nadeem-etal-2021-stereoset}, and BBQ \cite{parrish-etal-2022-bbq}.
 Another line of work employs embedding-based analyses to quantify biased associations, extending from static embeddings to contextualized encoders \cite{may-etal-2019-measuring,kurita-etal-2019-measuring,lepori-2020-unequal}.
-More recently, as commercial and proprietary models restrict access to internal representations, prompt-based approaches represent a feasible mean to evaluate bias.
+More recently, as commercial and proprietary models restrict access to internal representations, prompt-based approaches represent a feasible means to evaluate bias.
 Within this line of work, strategies such as persona-based prompting have been proposed to elicit and measure model biases under controlled conditions \cite{deshpande-etal-2023-toxicity,frohling-etal-2025-personas}.
 Together, these studies have revealed systematic patterns of stereotypes, toxicity, and group-level bias in model outputs.